dante-lafranchi/cse15l-lab-reports/lab-report-3-week-5.md

 pathway to be involved in the early development of early phase of
 ```
-The following example shows how the "--ignore-case" option makes grep return all lines that have any letter case variation of "clearly", so lines that contain "Clearly" are printed too.
+The following example shows how the "--ignore-case" option makes grep print all lines that have any letter case variation of "clearly", so lines that contain "Clearly" are printed too.
 ```
 grep "clearly" technical/plos/journal.pbio.0020019.txt --ignore-case